Mikaela Brough

 Etc.

-I also like to do things outside my research area.
-I have a good grasp of things like computer networking (for which I am currently a TA), cryptography, and programming/statistics (mostly Python, though I can mess around in R quite well, and C less so - I am also a TA for Python).
+I also like to do things outside my thesis.
+I am a teaching assistant for computer networking, intro to cryptography, and programming/statistics (mostly Python, though I can mess around in R quite well, and C less so).
 During an RA stint at the University of Oxford, I worked in other areas of qualitative social research, hence the two publications on family planning.

 I completed my MSc in Social Anthropology at the University of Oxford in 2021 under the supervision of Dr. Ina Zharkevich.
-I have a BA from McGill University, during which time I worked and volunteered with a number of advocacy groups in Montréal.
-I also care about things that are not strictly related to digital rights/surveillance – harm reduction, cooking education, language education, the Special Olympics (rhythmic gymnastics), and refugee protections.
+I have a BA from McGill University.
 I worked as a chef for ages, full time for a while, but otherwise in conjunction with other activities.
-I grew up in southern Ontario, but tend to split my time between London and southern Italy.
+I grew up in southern Ontario, but tend to split my non-fieldwork time between London and southern Italy.

 selected publications